n-govindarajan/ellis-life-hd.github.io/_posts/2021-06-16-ellis-life-data-science-seminar-dmitry-kobak.md

 ---
 layout: post
-title: "ELLIS Life / Data Science Seminar: Dmitry Kobak"
+title: "ELLIS Life / NCT Data Science Seminar: Dmitry Kobak"
 event_title: "Neighbour Embeddings for Scientific Visualization"
 event_subtitle: "How do the existing algorithms differ and what are the trade-offs?"
 event_person: "Dmitry Kobak, University of Tübingen"